alemorenop/qkdnetsim-testbed/README.md

 published rates and exposes `QKD_ZERO_LOSS_KEY_RATE_BPS` so experiments can select a different equipment model explicitly instead of hiding that assumption.

+### Model scope

+$R_{\mathrm{model}}=R_0\eta$ is a calibrated link-budget approximation, not a universal or protocol-specific secret-key-rate equation.
+It is suitable for the current experiments because it provides a transparent, reproducible way to map fiber distance to QKDNetSim's average `KeyRate` and reproduces the selected reference results.

+It does not model QBER, detector dark counts, Raman noise, optical misalignment, finite-key effects, or processing saturation as functions of distance.
+A detailed BB84, decoy-state, CV-QKD, or other implementation would need its own security and device model.
+The approximation must also not be applied unchanged to protocols with different rate-loss scaling, such as Twin-Field QKD, whose ideal scaling can approach $\sqrt{\eta}$ rather than
+$\eta$.
+The configurable $R_0$ and attenuation parameters allow the current model to be recalibrated, while a future protocol-specific model can replace the calculation without changing the scenario architecture.

 The two post-processing processes at the ends of one QKD link must receive identical parameters.
 Compose enforces this automatically.
 Point-to-point and